hl-yang/hl-yang.github.io/index.md

 Dr. Hailiang Yang is a Distinguished Associate Researcher at the [Guangdong Laboratory of Artificial Intelligence and Digital Economy (Shenzhen)](https://www.gml.ac.cn).
 He was selected as a high-level talent in Shenzhen.

-He received his B.Eng degree in Communication Engineering from South China Agricultural University, China, in 2016 and the M.Sc and Ph.D degrees in Computer Science and Technology from Shenzhen University, China, in 2019 and 2022, respectively.
+He received his B.Eng degree in Communication Engineering from South China Agricultural University in 2016 and the M.Sc and Ph.D degrees in Computer Science and Technology from Shenzhen University in 2019 and 2022, respectively.
 (His supervisor: [Prof. Kaishun Wu](https://kaishunwu.com))

 He is an IEEE Member (SM'19-PM'22), ACM Member(PM'23) and CCF Member (SM'18-PM'22).
 He is a member of the CCF Network and Data Communication Professional Committee.